BrandonLangridge/Caught-Short-App/planning.md

 ### Expected Risks

-Dependancy on technology: As it is an interactive map, it may be problematic for users with older devices or those using poor internet connections.
+Dependency on technology: As it is an interactive map, it may be problematic for users with older devices or those using poor internet connections.

 Privacy Concerns: The app may collect location data and user information, raising potential privacy issues.
 Users might be hesitant to share their location due to fears of being tracked or having their data misused.